CCRI-Cyberknights/page/tests/README.md

 ### Problem Solved

 **Issue**: QR modal content was being clipped on mobile devices due to fixed viewport heights and missing bottom padding.
 Additionally, the modal backdrop wasn't properly covering the page content, allowing it to show through.
+The layout was also inefficient with large gaps between elements and inconsistent layouts across devices.

-**Root Cause**: CSS `h-screen` constraints, insufficient responsive design for mobile viewports, and stacking context issues where the modal was constrained by its parent container.
+**Root Cause**: CSS `h-screen` constraints, insufficient responsive design for mobile viewports, stacking context issues where the modal was constrained by its parent container, and complex media query-based layouts that differed between desktop and mobile.

 ### Solution Implemented